hasanha/hasanha/README.md

 <h2 align="left">Hi 👋!
-My name is Hasan Hammadeh and I'm an Inforamtion Technology Engineering and work as Front-end developer , from Syria</h2>
+My name is Hasan Hamadeh and I'm an Inforamtion Technology Engineering and work as Front-end developer , from Syria</h2>

 ###